-- Characterizing and personalizing prosthetic devices. - Services with respect to congenital (hereditary) or development (following birth) malformations, surgery or dentistry for purely cosmetic reasons, including but not limited to; cleft, palate, maxilliary and mandibular (upper and lower jaw) malformations, enameled hypoplasia (lack of development), and fluorosis (a type of discoloration of the teeth). - Making facings on prosthetic devices for any teeth in back of the second bicuspid.
+- Characterizing and personalizing prosthetic devices. - Services with respect to congenital (hereditary) or development (following birth) malformations, surgery or dentistry for purely cosmetic reasons, including but not limited to; cleft, palate, maxilliary and mandibular (upper and lower jaw) malformations, enameled hyposplasia (lack of development), flourosis (a type of discoloration of the teeth), and anodontia (congenitally missing teeth). - Making facings on prosthetic devices for any teeth in back of the second bicuspid.